Beja, Portugal: Museum of Queen Eleanor

-This regional museum was set up in 1927 and 1928 in the former Convent of Our Lady of the Conception (Convento de Nossa Senhora da Conceição) of the Order of Poor Ladies (dissolved in 1834), gradually expanding its collection.
+The Museum of Queen Eleanor regional museum was set up in 1927 and 1928 in the former Convent of Our Lady of the Conception (Convento de Nossa Senhora da Conceição) of the Order of Poor Ladies (dissolved in 1834), gradually expanding its collection.
 This Franciscan convent had been established in 1459 by Infante Fernando, Duke of Viseu and duke of Beja, next to his ducal palace.
 The construction continued until 1509.

 It is an impressive building with a late-Gothic lattice-worked architrave running along the building.
 This elegant architrave resembles somewhat the architrave of the Monastery of Batalha, even if there are some early-Manueline influences.
 Above the entrance porch on the western façade is an ajimez window (a mullioned window) in Manueline and Moorish style in the room of the abbess, originating from the demolished palace of the dukes of Beja.
 The entrance door is embedded under an ogee arch.
 A square bell-tower and a spire with crockets tower above the complex.
 The convent has been classified as a national monument.

 The entrance hall leads to the sumptuously gilded Baroque chapel, consisting of a single nave under a semi-circular vault.
 Three altars (one of the 17th century, dedicated to St. John the Evangelist, and two of the 18th century, dedicated to St. Christopher and St. Bento) are decorated with gilded woodwork (talha dourada).
 The fourth altar, dedicated to St. John the Baptist, was decorated with Florentine mosaics by José Ramalho in 1695.